ioeso/ioeso-software/README.md

 - [STM32F0](https://github.com/ioelectro/stm32f0-laos)

 ### Description
-It use serial port by sending and receive some command in baud rate 115200 for pilot charts.
-For pilot chart, 2000 byte of data must be received !
+It use serial port by sending and receive some command in baud rate 115200.<br>For pilot chart, 2000 byte of data must be received !

 ### Commands